2018ik/2018ik.github.io/_wiki/god_ordained_way.markdown

 ## Practice

 Practicing the God-ordained way is not an outward matter, actually it is a living which requires a personal and affectionate relationship with God.
 The below steps should be executed with a view of God's economy and in newness of life, otherwise it is a mere facsimile and a movement.
 One needs be involved with the Lord in a full, mutual, divine and human way to fully carry out the God-ordained way.
-Therefore, practically speaking, the most important work in the God-ordained way is prayer.
+Therefore, practically speaking, the most important work in the God-ordained way is prayer to have a personal relationship with the Lord.

 Generally speaking however, for each step one must first see the vision, so their work is backed by a divine commission.
 Then, they must pray, followed by labor.
 This is a patient, persistent and faithful work to preach the gospel and to bear lasting fruit.
 Much like a farmer, one must appreciate the fruits of their labor and care for their fields to yield a consistent harvest.
 Lastly, one must study their results, and study the truth.